 19. Freedom Monument

-The Freedom Monument overlooks the Freedom Square, a large open space formerly used for parades on Soviet holidays.
-It was unveiled in 2009 to commemorate the struggles of the Estonian independence movement of 1918-20 against Germany and Soviet Russia.
+The Freedom Monument overlooks Freedom Square, a large open space once used for parades during Soviet holidays.
+Unveiled in 2009, the monument commemorates the struggles of the Estonian independence movement from 1918 to 1920 against Germany and Soviet Russia.

 Directions